Web Accessibility Support

 “What was special about Jesse is that he could speak truth to power and also speak truth to the powerless,” said Richardson.
 “He just had a way of speaking to the hearts of people.
 I think that’s what allowed him to go to other countries and bring back hostages.
 He knew the basic humanity of people and he had hope in the basic goodness of people.
 He understood that the potential for goodness is there in each and every one of us.
 He was always the same person, whether he was with students or members of Congress, politicians, or religious leaders.
 I think that’s why he was respected.”

-"Keep hope alive," Jackson would often say as his soaring oratory inspired millions through their television screens and newspapers, but just as important was his work on the ground.
+Jackson's speeches are legendary, and his 1984 and 1988 Democratic National Convention speeches are both among American Rhetoric's top 50 speeches of the 20th century.
+"Keep hope alive," Jackson would often say as his soaring oratory inspired millions through their television screens and newspapers.
+Just as important, however, was his lifetime of work on the ground.
 As a college student, he was arrested while protesting a segregated library in North Carolina.
 He led marches during the Civil Rights Movement and mobilized masses to confront discriminatory businesses as head of Operation Breadbasket and later Operation PUSH (People United to Save Humanity).
 It was his grassroots work that put him in closest connection with those advocating for justice on the front lines, and also put him in danger.
 Richardson points out that Jackson persisted boldly even as others fighting for the same cause were killed.
 His courage is something Richardson believes should not be taken lightly.

 "Jesse would talk about times when you have to be on the right side of history but on the wrong side of public opinion," Richardson said.
 "He understood the cost and lived with it."

 Jackson had a house a few blocks from Howard and visited campus frequently, not just to give speeches and take photographs, but to substantively engage with students, faculty, and other civil rights and public policy leaders who used Howard’s campus as a connection point.
 Jackson asked Howard students to follow in the footsteps of the young leaders who energized the Civil Rights Movement by tackling the most urgent issues of their time.
 During his speeches at Howard, he called the highest-ranking elected leaders to account while also demanding that everyday people do their part to make life better for themselves and others.
 He served as Howard’s Commencement speaker in 1970 and was presented with an honorary doctorate in the humanities.
-He marked the first national holiday honoring King in January 1986 by coming to Howard and delivering a passionate speech in which he implored listeners to contextualize King’s “I Have a Dream” speech as a call to action.
+He marked the first national holiday honoring King in January 1986 by coming to Howard and delivering a passionate speech in which he implored listeners to contextualize King’s “I Have a Dream” speech not as an amorphous, idealistic, futuristic fantasy, but as a call for immediate action.

 “Jackson came out of the HBCU environment and was big promoter of it,” Lusane said.
 “So his coming to Howard or Grambling or Spelman was like coming back to family.
 He would have the kind of discussion and engagement at Howard that was really about the political and moral future of the Black community and the need for students to be on the front lines.
 Those would be the discussions he would have as he presented an overview of the issues of the moment, whether it was around voting rights, civil rights, or workers issues, he would give it a context of calling for students to take responsibility and be part of the leadership.